Derrynablaha-Cottage-KenWilliams-1.JPG

 For 3 months

-In this course, we explore the bean feasa as far more than a traditional folk healer.
-She becomes a bridge to our own symbolic unseen shores—a guide moving fluidly between conscious and unconscious realms, the rational and the imaginal.
+In this course, we explore the bean feasa as more than a traditional folk healer, she becomes a bridge to our own symbolic unseen shores—a guide moving fluidly between conscious and unconscious realms, the rational and the imaginal.
 From a Jungian psychological perspective, the bean feasa reflects the Wise Woman archetype, the inner mediator who leads us from fragmentation toward integration.
 This archetype draws on a universal reservoir of intuition, compassion, and renewal.
 She appears in moments of transition or wounding, urging us to listen for the quiet inner voice that knows how to restore balance and wholeness.

-This is a visceral meditation of image, symbol, and Irish language, and with sweeping footage of the Irish landscape and its wild, storied places, it is designed to evoke and stir the senses and imagination.
-We will enter into the world of the bean feasa—guiding us to explore our deeper selves, to listen for what has been carried through the ancestral line, to see how the past still shapes the present, and to gently loosen old unconscious patterns so we may step more fully into our authentic life.
+This is a journey of personal development and discovery that invites a deepening into our symbolic inner life - weaving Irish folklore, stories of faerie encounters, the Otherworld, the Irish language, as well as insights from depth psychology in a visceral, imaginal meditation rooted in Ireland’s indigenous wisdom traditions.
+With sweeping footage of the Irish landscape and its wild, storied places, this course/workshop is designed to evoke and stir the senses and imagination.
+We will enter into the world of the bean feasa—guiding us to explore our deeper selves, to honour not only ourselves but also the ancestors who walked these paths before us, listening for what has been carried through the ancestral line, to see how the past still shapes the present, and to become curious how old unconscious patterns can loosen so we may step more fully into our authentic life.

 Each course may be taken individually or as part of the full series.